-11.2.6 SCI Control Register 3 (SCIxC3)
+13.2.6 SCI Control Register 3 (SCIxC3)

-Figure 11-10.
+Figure 13-10.
 SCI Control Register 3 (SCIxC3)

-Table 11-7.
-SCIxC3 Register Field Descriptions
+Table 13-7.
+SCIxC3 Field Descriptions

 Field Description 7 R8 Ninth Data Bit for Receiver - When the SCI is configured for 9-bit data (M = 1), R8 can be thought of as a ninth receive data bit to the left of the MSB of the buffered data in the SCIxD register.
-When reading 9-bit data, both R8 and SCIxD must be read to complete the automatic RDRF clearing sequence.
+When reading 9-bit data, read R8 before reading SCIxD because reading SCIxD completes automatic flag clearing sequences which could allow R8 and SCIxD to be overwritten with new data.
 6 T8 Ninth Data Bit for Transmitter - When the SCI is configured for 9-bit data (M = 1), T8 may be thought of as a ninth transmit data bit to the left of the MSB of the data in the SCIxD register.
 When writing 9-bit data, the entire 9-bit value is transferred to the SCI shift register after SCIxD is written so T8 should be written (if it needs to change from its previous value) before SCIxD is written.
 If T8 does not need to change in the new value (such as when it is used to generate mark or space parity), it need not be written each time SCIxD is written.

-Table 11-7.
-SCIxC3 Register Field Descriptions (continued)

-Field Description 5 TXDIR TxD Pin Direction in Single-Wire Mode - When the SCI is configured for single-wire half-duplex operation (LOOPS = RSRC = 1), this bit determines the direction of data at the TxD pin.
+5 TXDIR TxD Pin Direction in Single-Wire Mode - When the SCI is configured for single-wire half-duplex operation (LOOPS = RSRC = 1), this bit determines the direction of data at the TxD pin.
 0 TxD pin is an input in single-wire mode.
 1 TxD pin is an output in single-wire mode.

+Table 13-7.
+SCIxC3 Field Descriptions (continued)

-4 TXINV 1 Transmit Data Inversion - Setting this bit reverses the polarity of the transmitted data output.
+Field Description 4 TXINV 1 Transmit Data Inversion - Setting this bit reverses the polarity of the transmitted data output.
 O Transmit data not inverted Transmit data inverted 3 ORIE Overrun Interrupt Enable - This bit enables the overrun flag (OR) to generate hardware interrupt requests.
 O OR interrupts disabled (use polling).
 Hardware interrupt requested when OR = 1.
 2 NEIE Noise Error Interrupt Enable - This bit enables the noise flag (NF) to generate hardware interrupt requests.
 NF interrupts disabled (use polling).
 Hardware interrupt requested when NF = 1.
 1 FEIE Framing Error Interrupt Enable - This bit enables the framing error flag (FE) to generate hardware interrupt requests.
 0 FE interrupts disabled (use polling).
 1 Hardware interrupt requested when FE = 1.
 0 PEIE Parity Error Interrupt Enable - This bit enables the parity error flag (PF) to generate hardware interrupt requests.
 0 PF interrupts disabled (use polling).
 1 Hardware interrupt requested when PF = 1.

-1 Setting TXINV inverts the TxD output for all cases: data bits, start and stop bits, break, and idle.
+Setting TXINV inverts the TxD output for all cases: data bits, start and stop bits, break, and idle.

-11.2.7 SCI Data Register (SCIxD)
+13.2.7 SCI Data Register (SCIxD)